Skip to content

 Restore Drivers

-The command line can help backing up the drivers but there isn’t a lot you can do with the backups since it cannot restore them.
+The command line can help back up the drivers but there isn’t a lot you can do with the backups since it cannot restore them.
 The best way to restore the drivers would be to manually restore them using the Device Manager.
 In the Device Manager, right-click on any hardware you want to restore the drivers for and select Update driver.

 How To Backup & Restore Drivers on Windows 10